coco33920/cv/docs/index.md

 As you probably deduced from the badges.
 Yes.
 I like the trans flag.
 A lot.

-On HRT for two years now, I legally changed my name to Charlotte Ophélie Margot, and gender to female, if you need help getting medical health care / starting a transition / have a transgender or intersex related question please email me at either one of these addresses:
+On HRT for three years now, I legally changed my name to Charlotte Ophélie Margot, and gender to female, if you need help getting medical health care / starting a transition / have a transgender or intersex related question please email me at either one of these addresses:
 * charlotte.sfiacademy [at] gmail.com
 * contact [at] nwa2coco.fr

-## Code
+## Projects (dev)

 ### Introduction
 Even if I now focus on my studies in theoretical computer science and mathematics I used to code a lot, and still do now.

+### Highlights
+* [The Baguette#](https://www.baguettesharp.fr) ecosystem : currently the interpreter is finished, being uploaded on the OPAM repositories.
+Written in OCaml using dune, published under the GPLv3 license
+* [STARFinder](https://github.com/coco33920/STARFinder) : A project to learn Scala and its Java-interaction features, find your bus stops in Rennes with a logic language parser

 ### Active projects
 My currently active projects are
-* [STARFinder](https://github.com/coco33920/STARFinder) : A project to learn Scala and its Java-interaction features, find your bus stops in Rennes with a simple logic language parser
-* [The Baguette#](https://www.baguettesharp.fr) ecosystem : currently the interpreter is finished, being uploaded on the OPAM repositories.
-Written in OCaml using dune, published under the GPLv3 license
-  * The interpreter repository is [here](https://github.com/coco33920/ocaml-baguettesharp-interpreter)
-  * The VSCode Extension repository is [here](https://github.com/coco33920/baguette-sharp-vscode)
-  * The WebInterpreter (with js_of_ocaml) repository is [here](https://github.com/coco33920/baguette-sharp-vscode)
 * [AngryCAS](https://github.com/coco33920/AngryCAS) The most angry and cynical CAS ever.
 Written in OCaml using dune
 * [Stories](https://agh.nwa2coco.fr) A website to centralise my stories and web novels.
 Written in Markdown, powered by GH-Page
 * [A Galactic HRT](https://agh.nwa2coco.fr#agh) My main Science-Fiction/Drama/Tragedy/Romance story in PDF/HTML, written in LaTeX converted to HTML later.